 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Arnside experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.5 months, from October 11 to March 26, with average wind speeds of more than 13.2 miles per hour.
-The windiest day of the year is January 6, with an average hourly wind speed of 15.8 miles per hour.
+The windier part of the year lasts for 5.5 months, from October 12 to March 27, with average wind speeds of more than 13.2 miles per hour.
+The windiest month of the year in Arnside is January, with an average hourly wind speed of 15.6 miles per hour.

-The calmer time of year lasts for 6.5 months, from March 26 to October 11.
-The calmest day of the year is July 23, with an average hourly wind speed of 10.6 miles per hour.
+The calmer time of year lasts for 6.5 months, from March 27 to October 12.
+The calmest month of the year in Arnside is June, with an average hourly wind speed of 10.7 miles per hour.

 The predominant average hourly wind direction in Arnside varies throughout the year.

 The wind is most often from the east for 1.4 weeks, from April 28 to May 8, with a peak percentage of 30% on May 6.
 The wind is most often from the west for 12 months, from May 8 to April 28, with a peak percentage of 40% on January 1.

 Arnside is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.